intel-unesp-mcp/Hands-on-Workshop/tutorial/slot1.md

  **1.3.** Execute the following commands in the main host and on one mic device.

- * The following command returns the number of cores \n `cat /proc/cpuinfo | grep 'cpu cores' | uniq`
+ * The following command returns the number of cores

+ `cat /proc/cpuinfo | grep 'cpu cores' | uniq`

- * The following command returns the number of threads `cat /proc/cpuinfo | grep processor | wc -l`
+ * The following command returns the number of threads

+ `cat /proc/cpuinfo | grep processor | wc -l`

  >How many cores and threads is available on main host and on mic Device?